MCluck90/mcluck-tech-generator/site/blog/reduce-redux-boilerplate-with-lenses.md

 ---
 title: Reduce Redux Boilerplate with Lenses
 date: 2019-11-05
-tags: ['react', 'redux', 'lens', 'lenses', 'functional programming', 'typescript']
+keywords: ['react', 'redux', 'lens', 'lenses', 'functional programming', 'typescript']
 ---

 I've been speaking with [my coworkers][6] a lot lately about all of the boilerplate necessary with a Redux-based app.
 Usually these conversations break down to "we need yet another framework" vs. "frameworks got us here".
 Some people have made some very interesting projects as a way of reducing boilerplate for restricted use cases (see: [dva][1], [Kea][2]).
 My coworker told me about something entirely different though: lenses.